-I am a mom trying to make life a little better and a little safer for people affected by food allergies and I’m so grateful and honored to be interviewed and to share my experiences to help others.
-I appreciate the opportunity to talk about food allergies and anaphylaxis to raise awareness about the issues in our community.
+I am a mom trying to make life a little better and a litter safer for people affected by food allergies.
+I’m so grateful and honored to be interviewed and to share my experiences to help others.
+I appreciate the opportunity to talk about food allergies and anphylaxis to raise awareness about the issues in our community.
 Here are some of my interviews over the years.

 Grace Hwang-Lynch (Happa Mama) interviewed me, Brian Hom, and other friends for this article which explored the topic of food allergies in the Asian American community.
 The article is published by Center for Asian American Media (www.caamedia.org) in conjunction of the release of “Off the Menu Asian America” a film by Grace Lee, co-produced by CAAM & KQED.
 I also was honored to be a contributor and shared a recipe.
 The story was also shared via Bay Area Bites, KQED’s food related blog.